-What if your camera does not come with an AF-ON button?
-No worries.
 If you do not have an AF-ON button, use the AE Lock button instead for back button focusing.

 What are the Advantages of Using Back Button Focusing Method?

 - The first advantage would be that back button focusing helps you to easily lock focus with the press of a button.
-With the default focusing method, a photographer may have to do focus recompose for when you have to keep elements in focus out of the autofocus points area and for each shot, you have to focus recompose.
+With the default focusing method, a photographer may have to do focus recompose for when you have to keep elements in focus out of the autofocus points area and for each shot, you have to focus and recompose.
 With back button focusing, since the focus is locked, you do not need to worry about using any more buttons or methods to keep the focus on your subject.

-- Continuing on the locking focus using back button as discussed above, the advantage is, if something else enters the frame before releasing the shutter, you do not lose focus of your subjects.
+- Continuing on the locking focus using the back button as discussed above, the advantage is, if something else enters the frame before releasing the shutter, you do not lose focus of your subjects.

 - When using back button focusing, it is easy to switch between single and continuous autofocusing modes.
 This could be advantageous for photographers who shoot wildlife, weddings and sports when they have to switch between continuous and single autofocus and this can be done by pressing the back button without having to take the eyes off the viewfinder.

-- When the back button is pressed, the camera is in continuous autofocus mode allowing you to continuously keep the focus on your subject and lets you keep shooting as long as the back button is kept pressed.
-Once you release the back button, the focus is locked on your subject allowing you to use your camera in single autofocus mode as long as your subject does not move.
+- When the back button is pressed, the camera is in continuous focus mode allowing you to continuously keep the focus on your subject and lets you keep shooting as long as the back button is kept pressed.
+Once you release the back button, the focus point is locked on your subject allowing you to use your camera in single autofocus mode as long as your subject does not move.
 If your subject moves, focus again on your subject by pressing the back button and lock focus by releasing the back button.

 In general, using back button focusing helps the photographer to avoid losing focus of the subject.
 That way, focusing errors can be minimised.